benkyd/legolog/docs/CLIENT-FRAMEWORK.md

 Within the HTML, any instance of `{this.state.}` will be replaced with the internal state of the component.

+The `Update` method is called when the global state or the attribute state changes, and is expected to modify the internal state before rendering.

 TODO: Global state